wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-set-up/includes/6-review-audience-targeting-settings-before-launching.md

 [Audience targeting](/viva/connections/use-audience-targeting-in-viva-connections)
 can be applied to components of the Viva Connections experience.
-Audience targeting filters content by Azure Active Directory (ADD) groups set up by your administrators.
-Often ADD groups are set up for distinct roles and regions, and it's likely an individual will belong to several ADD groups.
+Audience targeting filters content by Azure Active Directory (Azure AD) groups set up by your administrators.
+Often Azure AD groups are set up for distinct roles and regions, and it's likely an individual will belong to several Azure AD groups.

 **Example of an audience targeting**
 **field:**